goord/cmor/README.md

   input csv file.
 * MakeCmorTables.py: script creating a cmor-table from an input cmor json-file and an input csv file.
 * MakeCmorVarList.py: script creating a ece2cmor variable namelist given an input csv file.
+* MakeHiresCsv.py: script creating a csv-file containing all hiresMIP variables from cmip6.csv and the additional variables csv.
 * ece_namelists/: the resulting ec-earth output control scripts for IFS and NEMO.
 * cmip6/create_cmip6_tables.sh: creates the cmip6 cmorization tables.

 ###Output
 This folder contains the output files of the scripts.
 These can be used for cmorization.
 * ece2cmor.sh.tmpl: the ece2cmor script template, adjusted by hand.
-* varlist.nml: output variable namelist, produced by running MakeCmorVarList.py.
 * cmip6/: cmorization tables produced by MakeCmorTables.py.
+* cmip6/varlist.nml: output variable namelist for cmip6, produced by running MakeCmorVarList.py.
+* hiresmip/varlist.nml: output variable namelist for hiresmip, produced by running MakeCmorVarList.py.